Toyota Yaris (2015-2020) Review & Prices

 You can fit 286 litres of luggage in the Toyota Yaris’ boot with five seats and the parcel shelf in place.
 That’s less than in the roomy Skoda Fabia and SEAT Ibiza but slightly more spacious than the Vauxhall Corsa.

-It’s big enough for two small suitcases but fitting a baby stroller is a tight squeeze.
-There’s a tall boot lip to lift luggage over, too, so loading heavy boxes is difficult – this isn’t particularly uncommon in such small cars, however.
+It’s big enough for two small suitcases but fitting a bulkier pushchair is a tight squeeze.
+There’s a tall boot lip to lift luggage over, too, so loading heavy boxes is difficult – although this isn’t particularly uncommon in such small cars.